MMP for co-rank one foliations on threefolds: F-dlt foliated pairs and basic adjunction type results

-To prove the second claim, we may work in a formal neighborhood of $S$.
-Let $T$ be the sum of all the (formal) separatrices around $S$.
-Observe that if $\text{sing}(\cal F)\cap S$ is normal then each component of $T$ is smooth in codimension 1.
-Then by Lemma \ref{singcomparison} we know that $(X, S+T+\Delta)$ is lc (resp. lt, resp. dlt), furthermore, as in the proof of \cite[Lemma 8.6]{Spicer17}, it follows that the different with respect to $(X, S+T+\Delta)$ is exactly $\Theta'$.
-We then apply usual adjunction. \end{proof}
+Suppose now that $\epsilon(S)=0$ and let $\widehat{X}$ be the formal completion of $X$ along $S$.
+Let $T$ be the sum of all the (formal) invariant divisors meeting $S$, and which are not equal to $S$.
+Suppose for the moment that $T$ is $\bb Q$-Cartier.
+Observe that if $\sing \cal F\cap S$ is normal then each component of $T$ is smooth in codimension one.
+Then by Lemma \ref{singcomparison} we know that $(\widehat{X}, S+T+\Delta)$ is dlt, furthermore, as in the proof of \cite[Lemma 8.9]{Spicer17}, it follows that the different of $(\widehat{X}, S+T+\Delta)$ with respect to $S$ is exactly $\Theta'$.
+We then apply adjunction for varieties to conclude.